 Please contact firstname.lastname@example.org for further details.

 Can I attend if I have a conditional offer at Bath Spa?

-Yes you'll be invited if you hold either an unconditional or conditional offer.
+Yes - applicants will be invited if they hold unconditional or conditional offers.

-Can I attend Get Started as well as the Transition to University Programme?
+Can I attend Get Started as well as the Summer Transition Programme?

 Yes you can attend both events.
 You’ll be invited to Get Started following confirmation of your results and place at Bath Spa.

 Get Started is a three day early induction event.
 Student Support will be sending out emails in August 2018 with booking details, after exam results come out.